 3. Pick A Domain Name – Make sure that you give this the thought it deserves.
 Choose A Domain Name That Is Keyword Rich to help you with S.E.O..
 Choose A Name That Is Relevant And Matches Your Niche.
 Of course, it will have to be available; so have a few options that you’ll be happy with.

-latindanceforbeginners.com, easycardmaking.com or ilovejackrussel.com; you can also be creative, in case The Domain you want isn’t available; by using hyphens, such as latin-dance-for-beginners.com or choose a different domain extension.
+For Example: latindanceforbeginners.com, easycardmaking.com or ilovejackrussel.com; you can also be creative, in case The Domain you want isn’t available; by using hyphens, such as latin-dance-for-beginners.com or choose a different domain extension.
 There are tons – For Example: .net, .ca, .co, .org, .edu, .biz, etc..

 4. Register A Domain Name – Many Hosting Sites Are Set Up; So You Can Register Your Domain Right Away; if not, you can register it separately through many different sites.